jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/basic-patterns.rst

    The only example so far is that ``Boolean`` is accepted by ``int``, so that ``bool`` may be a Python subclass of ``int``.

+We also need the idea of a *canonical* representation.
+This is the representation that a subclass of the type will extend in Java.
+If the Python type allows subclassed, it will be the defining representation, if there is one, or the first adopted type.

-Each accepted class must lead to its own ``Representation`` object, but only the canonical and adopted classes lead to the same Python type.
+Each accepted class must lead to its own ``Representation`` object, but only the defining and adopted classes lead to the same Python type.
 A Java subclass of a class accepted by a built-in type, not bound already to a different ``Representation``, will be treated as equivalent to its accepted base.
+For example the several concrete subclasses of ``PyType`` are all bound to the one ``Representation``, leading to Python type ``type``.

 ..  uml::
     :caption: Plain Java Object Pattern: Adopted Representations